• Skip to primary navigation

 If you're on a low-carb or keto diet, here are several things to consider before buying:

 • Net carbs: Net carbs are determined by subtracting the grams of fiber and sugar alcohol from total carbohydrates.
-For most of these low-carb tortillas, the number of total carbs is quite high.
+For most of these tortillas, the number of total carbs is quite high.
 However, the amount of net carbs is much lower due to the higher fiber and/or sugar alcohol content.

 • Ingredients: Be sure to always look at the ingredients, as many of these tortillas may not be appropriate for special diets (like gluten-free or strict keto).
 That's because many of these low-carb tortillas include wheat flour, modified wheat starch, palm oil, and other ingredients that may not fit into those diets.